About Some Client Authors Stopping Updates#

 -

-Resolving this issue is also quite simple.
-The problem arises because Windows systems default to using multi-homed DNS resolution, which uses all network cards to initiate requests.
-We just need to disable this feature in Group Policy (this feature is not available in Windows Home Edition) (Win+R, type gpedit.msc
+Solving this issue is also quite simple.
+The reason for the problem is that Windows systems default to using multi-homed DNS resolution, which uses all network cards to initiate requests.
+We just need to disable this feature in the group policy (Windows Home Edition does not have this feature) (Win+R, type gpedit.msc

 , and click OK).